-A description of each step of the change in technical provisions as reported in the above tables is as follows:
+The following is a description of each step of the change in technical provisions:

 Claims Provision adjustment

 - a) Best estimate of claims reserves have been calculated using standard actuarial techniques including: Paid & incurred Chain Ladder or Link Ratio Method, Bornhuetter Ferguson Method and Bootstrap Method. - b) Future allocated expenses are implicitly allowed for in the technical provisions.
 An explicit allowance has been made for unallocated loss adjustment expenses which include projected investment management expenses, administration expenses and other overhead expenses. - c) An explicit allowance has been made for Events Not in Data (ENIDs).